CeliaLyu/Blockchain_Smart_Contracts/README.md

 ## Documents Description

-- `RockPaperScissors.sol`: The codes of this smart contract in Solidity
+- `RockPaperScissors.sol`: The codes of this smart contract is in Solidity